-- An energetic talent that wants to make a difference.
+- An energetic talent who wants to make a difference.

 Accenture sponsored an insider tour event to showcase corporate innovation within the Dallas metroplex.
-I owe a big thanks to Natalie Pazera from the Dallas Chamber for recommending that I join the tour bus.
+I am grateful to Natalie Pazera from the Dallas Chamber for recommending me to join the tour bus.
 I also thank Sarah Laborde from Accenture, who handled the logistics as well as help reserving a meeting room for me at Capital Factory to take a conference call before joining the tour.

 The meeting point for the innovation roadshow was at Capital Factory.
 That place is truly magical.
-If you want to hang around with startups, innovators, and investors, I would highly recommend checking the site.
-They have rooms labeled as games, such a conference room called Minecraft.
-They got a beer tap hanging out from a wall with a drawing in the shape of an arcade machine.
+Check the site if you want to hang around with startups, innovators, and investors.
+They have rooms labeled as games, such as a conference room called Minecraft.
+They got a beer tap hanging out from a wall with a drawing shaped like an arcade machine.
 They have arcade machines and even game cartridges on the shelf display.
 Capital Factory in Dallas comes after the first one in Austin.
 Startups can rent space, set up meeting events, and engage with investors for seed investments.
 The location is fantastic and hype.

 Capital One Garage is the innovation center for financial services and digital strategy for Capital One.
-Rachna Ponia from the technology programs and operations management department took us on tour around the Garage.
-The place is located in Plano and oversees home loans, auto finance, or consumer-centric products that assist in purchasing decisions.
+Rachna Ponia from the technology programs and operations management department took us on a tour around the Garage.
+The place is in Plano and oversees home loans, auto finance, or consumer-centric products that assist in purchasing decisions.
 For instance, a product that graduated from the Garage is the Auto Navigator, which now includes a new feature that helps customers compare car information by only taking photos of the cars that interest them.
 Another product that graduated from the Garage is Eno, a Capital One digital assistant that automatically sends valuable insights and alerts about your credit card accounts.
 Rachna walked us through some of the floors and walked us through the teams ‘ agile processes.
-We saw Kanban boards, notes, tasks lists, and various colorful writings on the whitespace walls.
+We saw Kanban boards, notes, task lists, and colorful writings on the white walls.
 We saw testing rooms that host customer feedback sessions.
-Rachna said that all team members in any given project are collocated in the same place.
+Rachna said that all team members in any project are collocated in the same place.
 The place is fun.
 They have their music band and a hype workspace to innovate.
-More information about the Garage can be found at the following article Alexandra Cronin (2017) article” The Wow Factor: Inside the Garage, Capital One Plano ‘s center of innovation.”
+More information about the Garage can be found in the following article Alexandra Cronin (2017) article” The Wow Factor: Inside the Garage, Capital One Plano’s center of innovation.”

 Our next stop was the Ericsson Garage in Plano.
-Ericsson is a Swedish company that provides information and communication technology (ICT) to service providers.
+Ericsson is a Swedish company providing service providers with information and communication technology (ICT).
 It handles 40% of all mobile traffic around the world.
 End users in the United States may not know about Ericsson because the company is not selling end-user products nowadays.
 However, I did have my first Ericsson cellphone in 1996 when I lived in Lebanon.
-Ericsson ‘s portfolio of products covers networks, digital services, managed services, and emerging technologies powered by 5G and IoT platforms.
+Ericsson’s portfolio of products covers networks, digital services, managed services, and emerging technologies powered by 5G and IoT platforms.
 You can read more about Ericsson).
-The Plano office is Ericsson ‘s headquarter office in America.
-I do not recall the names of the Ericsson engineers, but they gave us an overview of the technologies that Ericsson is focusing on 5G and IoT.
+The Plano office is Ericsson’s headquarters office in America.
+I am trying to remember the names of the Ericsson engineers, but they gave us an overview of the technologies that Ericsson is focusing on 5G and IoT.
 We saw simulations of how 5G can be used in edge computing and demoed practical use cases for augmented reality applications.
 We also saw simulation examples of IoT devices around smart cities.
-My key takes from the Ericsson visit is that the force of 5G is coming whether we need it or not today.
-But we should be ready with ideas, especially in the IoT and mobility space, that would take advantage of its speed.
+My key take from the Ericsson visit is that the force of 5G is coming whether we need it today.
+But we should be ready with ideas that would take advantage of its speed, especially in the IoT and mobility space.

 The Dallas County Community College District had its innovation/stem summit last Friday, April 25.
 The event details are listed here.
 It started with a keynote from Romelia Flores, IBM Distinguished Engineer.
 Ms. Flores is also a graduate of the University of Texas in Austin and has 68 inventions, 38 patents, and another 30 patents pending.
 The program continued with an industry panel on how innovators turn ideas into action.
-It followed with a student panel where three students from the UTD Design Studio that I referenced above discussed their project and the importance of collaboration.
+It followed with a panel where three students from the UTD Design Studio I referenced above discussed their project and the importance of collaboration.
 The event concluded with lunch and company round tables where students interacted with various local companies present at the event.
-I managed to listen to the student panel, which enlightened me on how much the new generation is learning so much and so fast in today ‘s world of innovation and technology.
+I listened to the student panel, which enlightened me on how much the new generation is learning so fast in today’s world of innovation and technology.

-The 3 UTD senior students, Brishty Som<, Reynu Shirali, and Safwan Mazhar, talked about teamwork and collaboration.
+The 3 UTD senior students, Brishty Som<, Reynu Shirali, and Safwan Mazhar, discussed teamwork and collaboration.
 I missed the first part of the talk, in which I assume they discussed their capstone project.
-But what I managed to figure out is that it is related to IoT, embedded systems, and hardware.
+But it is related to IoT, embedded systems, and hardware.
 The project itself is not what matters here, but what impressed me is that the three senior students talked like experienced professionals in the industry.
-When they were asked what were their takeaways from the capstone projects, their answers were very mature and intellectual.
-One said that they learned better to work in a team than in silos.
-The project leader noted that she realized that doing everything yourself does not work and that it is important to utilize other peoples ‘ skills and talents.
+When asked what their takeaways from the capstone projects were, their answers were very mature and intellectual.
+One said they learned better to work in a team than in silos.
+The project leader noted that she realized that doing everything yourself does not work and that utilizing other people’s skills and talents is essential.
 Have faith in others.
 All this is important for a successful project.

-When the moderator asked what feedback would they give to students, their answer was even more powerful: “Don ‘t let traditional education limit you.
-Don ‘t wait to register for a class that has a technology that interests you.
+When the moderator asked what feedback they would give students, their answer was even more powerful: “Don’t let traditional education limit you.
+Be sure to register for a class with a technology that interests you.
 Just pick it up by checking the internet.
 Pick a personal project.
 Be involved in the community.
 Picking up skills on the fly is a crucial skill.
 “Be prepared to change.
-If you always wanted a particular career but found yourself that you don ‘t fit, try switching to something else.
+If you always wanted a particular career but found yourself that you don’t fit, try switching to something else.
 Find your passion and work towards your love.
-Don ‘t compare yourself to other people.
+Don’t compare yourself to other people.

 For Dallas Entrepreneurs, soon-to-be, or any of my Dallas contacts, you should check out the following entrepreneurial sources in Dallas.
-The DEC (Dallas Entrepreneur Center) is a nonprofit org to support innovation in the Dallas website: http://thedec.co.
-Capital Factory (https://www.capitalfactory.com/) brings fellow entrepreneurs, mentors, and investors in one place.
+The DEC (Dallas Entrepreneur Center) is a nonprofit org that supports innovation in the Dallas website: http://thedec.co.
+Capital Factory (https://www.capitalfactory.com/) brings fellow entrepreneurs, mentors, and investors into one place.
 You can get a space there to innovate as well.
 Mavs Gaming (https://www.mavs.com/mavsgaming/) is a primary e-sports arena in Dallas.
-I will write in more detail about these and related key entrepreneurship areas in Dallas but do check Capital Factory events at https://www.capitalfactory.com/events/.
+I will write in more detail about these and related key entrepreneurship areas in Dallas, but do check Capital Factory events at https://www.capitalfactory.com/events/.
 I also highly recommend subscribing to Dallas Innovates https://dallasinnovates.com/, the newsletter by the Dallas Regional Chamber and D Magazine.